 The most common use for creatine monohydrate is to enhance physical performance.
 Creatine empowers exercise performance by adding intensity and progress in sports that require sudden bursts of activity like sprinting and weightlifting.
 But, Creatine is not just the greatest post-workout supplement.
 It is also one of the coolest and most affordable natural nootropics.

 ”In the same way that Creatine may store energy in our muscles, it may store energy in our brains and increase mental endurance without the crash of popular stimulants like caffeine.”

 Promote ATP and mitochondrial function

 A lot of the cognitive benefits of creatine monohydrate supplementation can be traced back to the ATP system.
 Creatine has the ability to preserve and recharge ATP and promote mitochondrial function.
 Similar to muscles, most processes in our brain require ATP.
 Thus, by increasing phosphocreatine stores in the brain, various brain processes will be running faster and better.

-Creatine has supportive rather than directly enhancing effects on brain function, so it can be safely taken alongside other nootropics.
+Creatine has supportive rather than directly enhancing effects on brain function, so it can be safely taken alongside other natural nootropics.
 Creatine is thus highly used by college students as a form of improving their learning skills.
 It should be taken daily for its positive effects to be experienced.
 With the daily 5-gram creatine dose, there is no need to cycle and this dosage can just be safely taken indefinitely.
 Creatine lacks any profound psychoactive effects, too.

 Additionally, the other health benefits of creatine include neuroprotection, as it protects from various physical and chemical insults.
 It also supports the central nervous system by optimizing energy processes, leading to a decrease in brain fatigue.
 Creatine promotes synaptic neurogenesis, short-term memory, and cognition improvement in people with low daily intake or vegetarians.